 Although Dutch explorers had travelled up the Swan River as far as the site of Perth in 1697, it was not until the French expedition of 1801 that Europeans reached the Swan Valley.
 Captain James Stirling was sent on an exploratory voyage to the Swan River in 1827, where he travelled as far upstream as the site of the current All Saints Church.
 Following this expedition, his enthusiastic reports on the richness of the countryside led to settlement two years later.

 Early settlement, 1829-1849

 Land grants in the Swan Valley were issued and Guildford founded within months of the arrival of the first settlers in June 1829.
 Guildford became an inland port, as the river was the main means of transport.
 Buildings from this era include All Saints Church, Upper Swan, St Mary's Church, Middle Swan and the Rose and Crown Hotel, Guildford.
-It was during this time that viticulture was established and in 2014 the region will celebrate 180 years of winemaking history.
+It was during this time that viticulture was established.

 Convict era, 1850-1868

 Population growth and availability of labour due to an influx of convict arrivals was a huge economic stimulus.
 Guildford became a convict depot, resulting in considerable building activity within the townsite as well as the construction of the Upper Swan Bridge and Barkers Bridge and the creation of roads through the district.

 Development of the railways and rise of Midland Junction, 1870-1910

 The arrival of the railway in Guildford in 1881 and its subsequent expansion throughout the agricultural areas led to the decline of Guildford as a port.
 The emerging town of Midland Junction became the preeminent commercial centre following the establishment of the Midland Railway Company's headquarters there in 1886 and the Western Australian Government Railway Workshops in 1902.